-1. The unit must be installed on a level surface.
+1. The unit should be installed on a level surface.

-CAUTION: Temperature and drainage issues will occur if the product is tilted forward or backward.
-If necessary, adjust the height of the caster(s)

-by using washers to ensure that the unit is leveled
+CAUTION: Temperature and drainage issues will occur if the product is tilted slightly forward or backward.
+If necessary, adjust the height of the caster(s) by using washers to ensure that the unit is leveled.

-2. The product is designed for indoor and commercial use.
-Outdoor installation will cause a decrease in performance and result in significant damage if exposed to sunlight and rain.

-- 3. Do not install the unit under a shelf or any location where a foreign object could fall into the condensing unit area or the top of the cabinet. - 4.
+- 2. The unit is designed for indoor and commercial use.
+Outdoor installation will cause a decrease in performance and significant damage if exposed to sunlight and rain. - 3.
+Do not install the unit under a shelf or any location where a foreign object could fall into the condensing unit area or the top of the cabinet. - 4.
 Select a location away from heat and moisture generating equipment such as a stove, oven, dish washer, etc. - 5.
-Minimum Clearance Requirements

-Top : 20" above the condensing unit

-Back & Side: 6" at the back and each side

-6. Do not tilt the unit during delivery and installation.
-Compressor oil might run into the condenser coil through the high pressure pipe, which will cause pressure problems due to clogs in the capillary tube.
+Minimum Clearance Requirements [Figure 4-1] Top: 20" above the condensing unit Back & Side: 6" at the back and each side - 6.
+Do not tilt the unit during delivery and installation.
+Compressor oil might run into condensing coil through high pressure pipe, which will cause pressure problems due to a clog in the capillary tube.

-CAUTION: If the minimum clearance requirements are not maintained, the unit's cooling capacity will be reduced.
+CAUTION: If minimum clearances are not maintained, cooling capacity will be reduced.
 This may lead to product loss or premature component failure.

-- 7. The four casters supplied by the manufacturer must be installed.
-Failure to do so will cause a malfunction in the condensate pan heater located underneath the cabinet. - 8 .
+7. The four casters supplied by the manufacturer must be installed.
+Failure to do so will cause a malfunction in the condensate pan heater located underneath the cabinet.

+8 .
 Ambient Temperature for Condenser